howardosborne/grow/_walks/ousevalleyway.md

 If so, you could walk up the road towards Wappenham where there is a puddle by Wappenham Lodge Farm.
 However, the source is contested as there is a more westerly spring in Farthinghoe with the appropriate name of Ouse Well.

 There are [26 waterbodies](https://environment.data.gov.uk/catchment-planning/OperationalCatchment/3491) that feed in to the headwaters of the Great Ouse.
-Feel free to start at a different point if you'd like - it's not cheating, it's just how freshwater works.

-If every journey starts with a single step then doesn't every river start with a drop of rain?
+Feel free to start at a different point if you'd like, after all, that's just how freshwater works, or to put it in fancier terms: if every journey starts with a single step then doesn't every river start with a drop of rain?

 Syresham does have the obvious advantage that it's on a bus route.
 Check out the [Syresham](./places/syresham.html) page to find out how to get there.